mb-wali/invenio-SAML2/README.md

 ---

 ## Blueprints
-After successfull installation and configurtion. you will be able to navigate to these endpoints.
+After successful installation and configurtion. you will be able to navigate to these endpoints.

 * Metadata